ksDreamer/LLM-Robot/README.md

-Use LLM to understand user input and control the robot under ROS
+**Use LLM to understand user input and control the robot under ROS**

 Kevin Stark 高梦扬

-202164010233
+2024/05/06

 [toc]